Contrasting PLBY Group (PLBY) and The Competition

 |PLBY Group Competitors

-PLBY Group currently has a consensus price target of $2.67, indicating a potential upside of 188.23%.
-As a group, “Leisure” companies have a potential upside of 40.05%.
-Given PLBY Group’s higher probable upside, research analysts plainly believe PLBY Group is more favorable than its rivals.
+PLBY Group currently has a consensus price target of $2.67, suggesting a potential upside of 189.86%.
+As a group, “Miscellaneous retail” companies have a potential upside of 1.67%.
+Given PLBY Group’s stronger consensus rating and higher possible upside, analysts plainly believe PLBY Group is more favorable than its rivals.

 Profitability